 Use a baby handler

 If a child is very young, consider using an assistant such as a family member or friend.
-The assistant, or baby handler as sometimes called by pro photographers, can adjust the the room lighting and help keep the child from wiggling out of view.
+The assistant, or baby handler as often called by pro photographers, can adjust the the room lighting and help keep the child from wiggling out of view.

 An assistant can also help get a youngster to have a pleasing look on his or her face when you’re ready to snap the shutter.
 A handler often stands behind the photographer, using fun techniques to get children to look towards and smile into the camera.
-They make funny faces, move their arms, hold the child’s favorite toy in view or try other creative techniques for getting the child’s attention.
+They make funny faces, move their arms, hold the child’s favorite toy in view or try other creative techniques to capture the child’s attention.

 Catch facial expressions